cilevanmarken/BayesDiff/README.md

   </tr>
 </table>

 Building upon DDPMs, Song, Meng, and Ermon (2022) proposed a different approach namely, Denoising Diffusion Implicit Models (DDIMs), which is the main DM that is used in this blogpost.
-DDIMs provides a more efficient class of iterative implicit probabilistic models with the same training procedure.
+DDIMs provide a more efficient class of iterative implicit probabilistic models with the same training procedure.